Chapter 23

 “Ernest!” said Dianne, clearly surprised.

-“Hello, Dianne,” I said, pushing my imagination to its limits, still holding the babel in front of me.
+“Hello, Dianne,” I said, pushing my imagination to its limits, still holding the Babel in front of me.

 “Um, yes,” I said.